BristechSRM/infrastructure/localDev/localSwarmAwsDb/README.md

 ### Comms
  - The secrets config file for Comms must be placed under ./configs/comms/ as secrets.Comms.config.
   A template is ready at ./configs/comms/template.secrets.Comms.config

-### TrelloMigrate
- - The trello credentials config file for TrelloMigrate must be placed under ./configs/trelloMigrate as TrelloCreds.config.
- To create this, see the readMe of the TrelloMigrate project : <https://github.com/BristechSRM/TrelloMigrate>.
- A template is ready at ./configs/trelloMigrate/template.TrelloCreds.config

 ## Running
 To run the application, run `./setupAll.sh` and follow all instructions as prompted.
 You will also be required to run `./setupData.sh` after verifying that all services are running